IBERDROLA'S CHAIRMAN AND CEO

 From 1993 to 1995 he was chairman of Eurojet, a European consortium engaged in the development and manufacture of the Eurojet 200 engine for the Eurofighter.
 Ignacio Galán was subsequently chief executive officer of Airtel Móvil (now Vodafone), where he successfully tackled the great challenge of the liberalisation of the telecommunications sector in Spain.

 The arrival of Ignacio Galán at Iberdrola in 2001 as executive vice-chairman and chief executive officer and his subsequent appointment as executive chairman in 2006 triggered the start of one of the most successful transformation processes undertaken by a large company in these years.
-His commitment to international expansion, renewable energy and sustainability has turned the company into one of the world's top utilities by market capitalisation, after years of uninterrupted growth.
+His commitment to international expansion, renewable energy and sustainability has turned Iberdrola into the number three largest electricity company in the world by market capitalisation and number one in Europe, after years of uninterrupted growth.

 Moreover, his firm commitment to the protection of the environment and social responsibility has made the company a world leader in renewable energy listed on the main sustainability indices.
 Iberdrola is the only European utility listed on the Dow Jones Sustainability Index since its creation and has become one of the world's best utilities, according to the Carbon Disclosure Leadership Index and FTSE4Good.
 The company has also been recognised for its best practices in corporate governance by the publications World Finance and Ethical Boardroom, and as one of the most ethical companies in the world by the Ethisphere Institute.